OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Installing-Software/Installing-and-Using-Python.md

 ### Onion Python Modules

-We've developed modules for controlling the Omega's hardware as well as our Expansions:
+We've developed modules for controlling the Omega's GPIOs and several Expansions.
+Check out the documentation for the Modules for more details:

 * [Controlling the Omega's GPIOs](#gpio-python-module)
 * [Controlling the OLED Expansion](#oled-expansion-python-module)